Get Started

 ../../_images/apidoc-screenshot.png

-The OpenAPI docs for the vectoradd Tesseract, documenting its endpoints and valid inputs / outputs.
+The OpenAPI docs for the helloworld Tesseract, documenting its endpoints and valid inputs / outputs.

-The folder passed to tesseract build contains the files needed to build and run the Tesseract:
+The folder passed to tesseract build contains three files:

 $ tree examples/helloworld